-When an employer offers a 401(k) plan to its employees, it selects an individual or group of individuals, known as plan fiduciaries,4 to oversee the administration of the 401(k) plan for the exclusive benefit of plan participants within the legal requirements.
+When an employer offers a 401(k) plan to its employees, it selects an individual or group of individuals, known as plan fiduciaries, 4 to oversee the administration of the 401(k) plan for the exclusive benefit of plan participants consistent with the terms of the plan and ERISA.
 The plan fiduciaries must arrange for the provision of the many services required to create and maintain a 401(k) plan.